systemd/mkosi/docs/distribution-policy.md

 distribution by setting the `Distribution` setting to `custom` and implementing either providing the rootfs via a skeleton tree or base tree, or by providing the rootfs via a prepare script.

+# Implementing new distributions

+To actually implement a new distribution, the following checklist can be
+used:

+- Add the distribution to the `Distribution` enum
+- Add the implementation of the distribution in `mkosi/distributions`.
+  If the distribution is a variant of an existing distribution, inherit from the existing distribution's installer class and only override the necessary methods.
+- Update any relevant methods on the `Distribution` enum to take the new distribution into account.
+- Update the documentation in `mkosi/resources/mkosi.md`
+- Update the default initrd, tools and default image configurations in `mkosi/resources/mkosi-initrd`, `mkosi/resources/mkosi-tools` and `mkosi.conf.d` respectively.
+If the distribution is a variant of another existing distribution, update the `[Match]` blocks for the existing distribution to also match against the new distribution.
+To test whether all necessary changes were made, you can run `mkosi -d <distribution> --tools-tree -t disk -f qemu`.